Children and Rabbits

 Rabbits should be kept indoors for health, safety, and socialization.
 You will need space for at least a 30″ x 30″ or 24″ x 36″ cage.
 The cage should be away from TV’s, stereos and high noise areas, but not completely isolated from people.
 Consider which area is most easily bunny-proofed for your rabbit’s out-of-cage time.

-If any of your family has allergies, you should have testing done to see if there is an allergy to rabbits before you get a rabbit.
+If any of your family has allergies, you should have testing done to see if there is an allergy to rabbits or hay before you get a rabbit.

 New Baby in the House?